kennshii/gym-management/README.md

 # Gym Management App
-This is a REST API for a gym management system, developed using the Spring framework.
+This is a Web App for a gym management system, divided in 2 submodules: API and WEB side.
+Developed using the Spring framework.

 ## Requirements
 - Java 19